 The final decision about your treatment depends upon the severity of the condition.
 The different treatments work in different ways.
 It may be that not all the treatment options are appropriate for dealing with your problem.
 We will discuss this with you at your clinic appointment.
 Despite surgery, the disease may come back again or your finger may not end up fully straight.
-There is also a small risk of infection and swelling.
+There is also a small risk of infection and swelling, as well as stiffness and numbness.
 Rarely a nerve or artery in your finger could be damaged leading to permanent numbness or problems with the circulation in your finger.
-Thankfully this is a very rare complication.